zouzias/zouzias.github.io/_posts/2015-03-01-Introduction-to-fabric.md

 ---
 layout: post
-title: DevOps- Introduction to Fabric.
+title: "DevOps: Introduction to Fabric."
 ---

 In this post, we will introduce [Fabric](http://www.fabfile.org/).
-Fabric is simple, yet powerful, tool for remotely controlling a farm of servers from your laptop.
+Fabric is a simple, yet powerful, tool for remotely controlling a farm of servers from your terminal.

 As a warmup example, let's assume that you want to check the uptime of a list of servers, say server1.example.com, server2.example.com, ..., serverN.example.com.